Gamdalf96/SQL-Patterns/README.md

 # SQL-Patterns
-Collection of SQL Scripts that create useful tools or columns
+This repository contains a collection of SQL chunks that create useful tools or columns

+Futher queries will be added over time for reference

+To do:
+Silo branches for datatype relevance